UrbanSwingNZ/urban-swing-website/CENTRALIZED_UTILS_TESTING.md

 - ❌ Alert saying "Error logging out"
 - ❌ Console error about Firebase Auth
 - ❌ Remaining logged in after clicking logout

+**Note:** Since the admin header is shared across all admin pages, testing logout once on any admin page is sufficient.
+You don't need to test it on every single admin page.

 ---